JinTTTT/nav2_with_isaac_ros_visual_slam/src/remote_control/README.md

 # Remote Controller
-This package receive remote control commands from Arduino and publish it as Twist messages.
+This package handles remote control commands and navigation command conversion for Ackermann steering vehicles.

 Data Transmission through the serial port is a string line: